samblenny/zphqst-03/README.md

 Check the IP address assigned to my wifi interface with `hostname -I`.
-In this case, I have a IP 10.0.x.x address for the private test LAN and a 192.168.0.x for the main internet connected Wifi router:
+In this case, I have a IP 10.0.x.x address for the private test LAN and a 192.168.0.x address for the main internet connected Wifi router:
 ```
 $ hostname -I
 10.0.0.10 192.168.0.100